Walikuperek/Python-Scrapy/README.md

 # Python-Scrapy
-    Web Crawler set to extract some headers, then save them into onet.txt
+Web Crawler set to extract some headers from [onet.pl](https://www.onet.pl) then save them into onet.txt

 ### Scrapy package